RashadTanjim/RashadTanjim/README.md

 > Former Graduate Teaching Assistant, North South University, Dhaka, Bangladesh. <br />
 > Interested fields: Machine Learning, Software Engineering, Cloud Computing & Distributed Systems.

-Howdy, This is Rashad Tanjim.
-I am an engineer with 4+ years of experience developing and architecting enterprise-level solutions.
-I completed my Bachelor's in Computer Science and engineering from North South University (NSU).
-My major study area was Machine Learning and Data Science, and my minor was Computer Networks and Software Engineering.
+Howdy!
+I'm Tanjim, an experienced and results-driven Software Engineer with expertise in architecting and developing enterprise-level distributed systems at scale.
+With a strong foundation in backend technologies, cloud computing, and mobile application development, I specialize in building resilient, high-performance solutions that drive business growth.

-Learning things like developing apps, architecting backend services, and creating projects on different stacks is a habit of mine.
-For each project of my work, I'm trying to learn new tech topics and develop related stuff, which is helping me to enrich my knowledge in this sector.
+I hold a Bachelor’s degree in Computer Science & Engineering from North South University (NSU), with a focus on Machine Learning & Data Science and a minor in Computer Networks & Software Engineering.
+Beyond development, I am actively engaged in researching cutting-edge Machine Learning applications and have published impactful academic papers in renowned conferences and journals.

-Currently, I'm working as a Software Engineer at bKash Ltd. where I mostly contribute to the Backend Technologies of the Core Platform Engineering section.
-Besides, I'm researching Machine Learning-related projects and have published some impactful Academic conferences and Journal papers.
-Thank you.
+Currently, I am contributing at bKash Ltd., focusing on backend technologies within the Research & Engineering section.
+I thrive on solving complex engineering challenges, optimizing mission-critical services, and architecting scalable, efficient systems.

 ### Tech Stacks, I explored: